Code style tools#

 pre-commit install

-Using pre-commit#
+Use pre-commit#

 One installed as described, pre-commit automatically triggers every time that you try to commit a change.
-If any hook defined in .pre-commit-config.yaml fails, you must fix the failing files, stage the new changes, and try to commit them again.
+If any hook defined in the .pre-commit-config.yaml file fails, you must fix the failing files, stage the new changes, and try to commit them again.

 pre-commit run --all-files --show-diff-on-failure